codex-semantics-library/codex-semantics-library.github.io/papers/2025-pldi-relational-abstractions-labeled-uf.md

 polyhedra, but still expensive, in large part due to having to compute a transitive closure to find all known relations, which costs $$\mathcal O(|\mathbb X|^3)$$.

-; Il manque des idées clés comme la constraint factorization pour supprimer des variables des domaines existants

 Our goal is to find **a new family of relational abstract domains that are cheaper than the weakly-relational domains**.
 For this, a central question is **can we compute the expensive transitive closure much more cheaply?** The answer is yes, if we assume that the relation obtained on each path between two variables is always the same.
 This allows eliminating the vast majority of relations, **we only need to store a spanning tree** and can still recover any arbitrary relation in amortized almost-constant time, using a variation of the efficient union-find data structure.

 <img src="/assets/publications/imgs/2025-pldi-spanning-tree.svg"